antoinearnoud/book-fortran/chapter10.md

-# Chapter Tenth: Appendix - Bash commands
+# Appendix - Bash commands

 Bash is a scripting langauge, used on Unix machines.
 You might need the following commands.